- Home

 - Diplomates certified prior to 2013 received certificates which are not time-limited.

-- Diplomates certified prior to 2013 who fail to complete the maintenance of certification requirements will be placed on Inactive status.
+- Diplomates certified prior to 2013 who fail to complete the continuing certification requirements will be placed on Inactive status.

 - Diplomates placed on Inactive status may not claim to be Board Certified.

-- A one-year extension period to complete the maintenance of certification requirements may be requested due to extenuating circumstances, such as severe illness.
+- Diplomates may request an extension to complete the continuing certification requirements due to extenuating circumstances, such as severe illness.
 Requests will be reviewed and granted at the sole discretion of the ABP Directors.

 Activity Points

 Record-keeping and reporting of the accumulation of points remains the responsibility of the Diplomate.
+Diplomates may be subject to an audit of activity points at the conclusion of the six-year certification cycle.
 For each six-year maintenance of certification cycle, the Board requires Diplomates to sign a statement of attestation that all continuing education requirements have been met.

 60-Point Criteria for Continuing Education Credits (required every six years):